top of page

 Academics

-Our esteemed faculty continue to create and deliver innovative, interdisciplinary programs that differentiate our graduates from all other high school students.
+Our exceptional faculty continue to create and deliver innovative, interdisciplinary programs that differentiate our graduates from all other high school students.
 As a college preparatory school, we prepare students for a traditional learning environment where standardized test scores and AP classes are critical to the college admissions process, and offer real-world experiences and critical thinking skills that transcend secondary education.

-• Average class size: 28
+• Average class size: 26

 • 16:1 student to faculty ratio